-If your agency is processing payments, it is likely that you considered the potential of outsourcing your payment processing operations.
+If your agency is processing payments, it is likely that you considered deciding to outsource your payment processing operations.
 Outsourcing may be a viable option for some agencies that need support in operational efficacy.
 Having a third-party provider handle your remittance can increase your bottom line.

 Factors of Outsourcing Processing:

 Maintenance – If you’re currently processing in-house, you are aware of the costs of maintaining a system.
 Our lockbox customers enjoy eliminating the manpower and costs associated with transports (consumables, maintenance, etc,) and software platforms.
 Costs like these are absorbed by your provider and eliminate headaches and worry.
 Situations like “what if our transport goes down?” or “our hardware provider can’t send a tech until tomorrow!” will no longer be an issue.
 Eliminating the need to maintain a system has been a huge motivation for our client partners to outsource.